An emergency fund is something we all know we need, but unfortunately, a lot of us don’t have any savings.

 But if you are a saver, and you’re working your way out of debt, then play with the numbers.
 If you’ve got $7,000 in savings, it might not feel right to drop it down to $1,000 because you’re paying off debt.

 I married a saver, so as long as we’ve been married, we’ve always had some savings.
-When we started our debt free journey in August 2013, we had just built up our savings because we transitioned from two incomes to one a few months earlier.
+When we started our debt free journey, we had just built up our savings because we transitioned from two incomes to one a few months earlier.

 We had built up our savings to $27,000, and we knew we wanted to use part of that money to pay off some debt.
 But we did not feel comfortable taking it all the way down to $1,000.